-- ☐ When there is NO liquid present (tanks are empty). - When dumping the black and gray holding tanks and the drain pipes. - ☐ When the recreation vehicle is connected to city sewer and the gate valves are open.
+- ☐ When dumping the black and gray holding tanks and the drain pipes. - ☐ When fresh water tank and supply lines are empty or being drained for storage.

+When the recreation vehicle is connected to city sewer and the gate valves are open.